ahsa01/RealTime_Votitng_Poll_battle/README.md

-# 🗳️ Real-Time Polling App
+# 🗳️ Real‑Time Voting App

 A lightweight, real-time polling app where users can join a shared room, vote on one of two options (e.g., "Cats vs Dogs"), and see live results.
 Built using **React** for the frontend and **Node.js** with **WebSocket (Socket.IO)** on the backend.